Why Personalized Care Is the Missing Piece in Modern Healthcare

 One-size-fits-all doesn’t work (and we all know it)

-If you’ve ever tried following a generic diet plan or workout routine, you’ve probably seen this firsthand.
+If you’ve ever tried following a generic diet plan or workout routine, you’ve probably experienced this firsthand.
 What works for one person doesn’t always work for another.

-There are definitely some individuals whose bodies respond well to changes in diet.
+There are definitely some individuals whose bodies respond well to certain changes in diet.
 There are others that won't.
-There are certainly people that lose weight easily through moderate amounts of exercise.
-Then again, there are those that require structured programs.
-Even medications can affect people differently based upon each person's unique biological makeup and lifestyle.
+There are certainly people that lose weight easily through moderate amounts of any exercise.
+Then again, there are those that require structured exercise programs.
+Even medications can affect people differently based upon each person's unique biological makeup and other chronic conditions.

-Despite this knowledge, most of our traditional health systems remain standardized.
+Despite this knowledge, many of our traditional health systems continue to deliver standardized care.
 The gap between generic advice and individual realities is where patients often slip up.

 What personalized care actually looks like

 Personalized care is not just about customizing a patient's diet or exercise plan; it involves examining a patient's health from various perspectives and identifying relationships among those perspectives.
 At NOVI Health we start with a simple premise: health is developed daily, not simply managed during visits.
-Instead of being limited to the focus solely on laboratory test results, and rather than relying on the doctor-patient relationship alone, care at NOVI extends to:
+Instead of being limited to the focus solely on laboratory test results, and rather than relying on the standardized advice, care at NOVI extends to:

 Your sleeping patterns, stressors, and daily habits, and

-Based on these factors, a customized treatment plan is then established for each patient, not just based on their specific medical condition.
+Based on these factors, a customized treatment plan is then established for each patient that is more actionable and thus likely to be successful.

 Science + reality = success